 - Create new sections and twist Bantu knots with the remaining hair.

-If you have wavy hair and want some tighter springy curls, make the sections smaller.
-On the other hand, larger sections can help you give more loose definition to tight curls overnight.
+If you have wavy hair and want some tighter springy curls, keep your curled twisted into small knots.
+On the other hand, twisting larger sections can help you give more loose curl definition to tight natural curls overnight.

 As mentioned before, you can preserve your hair by sleeping on a silk pillowcase.
 Note that the method prevents frizz and breakage, but it is still better to bring your hair up if you do not want your head’s weight to flatten your curls.

-If a silk pillowcase is still on your shopping or gift list, or you hesitate whether it would make any change for your hair, try this hack:
+If a silk or satin pillowcase is still on your shopping or gift list, or you hesitate whether it would make any change for your hair care, try this hack:

 - Lay your silk scarf flat on a surface with its shiny side down.